|

 Parts of this house date back to about 1600.
 The name, and that of its close neighbour Coldarbour Farm, is derived from early English meaning 'deserted army shelter' which harks back to the possibility of Roman activity in the area of which there is other evidence locally.

 Approach from Bollington Road via Clarke Lane.
-The other part of Ball Lane is approached from Tytherington Lane.
+The one property has absorbed much of the remaining part of Ball Lane and is now regarded as being on Clarke Lane.